mathesar-foundation/mathesar-wiki/meeting-notes/2023-06/2023-06-13-installation-planning-meeting.md

 - Advantages of plain download (of an executable) over repo distribution
     - more up-to-date
     - simpler for us in the short term
+- Additional args/flags that the CLI app could have
+    - Option to disable auth, so that user can get to working Mathesar immediately
+    - Option to permit the API/UI to edit the config file
+- OS Dependencies
+    - Minimum version of python
+        - pyinstaller ships Python interpreter
+    - Python dependencies
+        - zipapp ships with dependencies
+    - C build dependencies, unless we use the precompiled versions of psycopg
+    - postgres server (minimum version)

 ## Ideal Flow
 - Download the binaries from our release page